 There are issues with this, however, like what to do about the old volume:

 Regarding ‘delete_on_termination’ flag in the BDM, delete_on_termination=True means: don’t delete the volume when we kill the instance.
 Rebuild means: re-initialize this instance in place.
 The rebuild flow would have to determine what to do if the old root volume BDM was marked with delete_on_termination=True - ignore that and preserve the old root volume or delete it.

 We could pass a new flag to the rebuild API telling nova what to do about the old volume (delete it or not).
 If the flag is true to delete the old volume but the old volume has snapshots, Nova won’t be deleting the volume snapshots just to delete the volume during a rebuild.

 But there are several issues with that as mentioned above like quota and the questions about what nova should do about the old volume, you can see more detailed information in References.

 REST API impact¶

 Change the rebuild request response code from 400 to 202 if the conditions described in the Proposed change section are met.
 The API microversion and compute RPC version will also be incremented to indicate the new support.

 Other end user impact¶

-The operation will take longer because of the external dependency involved and the work that needs to happen in Cinder.
+The operation will take longer because of the orchestration involved and the work that needs to happen in Cinder.

 Other deployer impact¶